pollere/connmon/README.md

 home border router could easily monitor the RTT of all traffic to and from the Internet).

- connmon is provided as sample code for a basic tcp connection monitor.
+ connmon is provided as reference code for a basic tcp connection monitor.
 It is NOT intended as production code. connmon operates on TCP headers, v4 or v6.
 It requires the
  following: